 While the regular version of Shopify gives you access to a suite of core ecommerce tools that are suitable for small or medium-sized businesses, Shopify Plus gives you a range of enterprise grade features, including increased access to the Shopify API, unlimited user accounts, better multi-currency selling features, the full suite of Shopify POS tools and a fully-customizable checkout process.

 Shopify Plus costs $2,000 per month for a ‘standard’ setup, or alternatively you can negotiate a variable fee with Shopify based on your requirements and the complexity of your ecommerce project.

 How many stores can I build with Shopify Plus?

-You can build up to 10 stores with Shopify Plus.
+By default, you can build up to 10 stores with Shopify Plus.
 If you need additional stores, a fee of $250 per store applies.

 How do I purchase a Shopify Plus plan?

 To start using Shopify Plus, you will need to contact the Shopify Plus team, outline your requirements and negotiate a price.